rendall/icebreakers/QUESTIONS.md

   * What’s your favorite Disney movie?
   * What’s your favorite TV show and why?
   * What’s your favorite animated movie?
-  * What’s your favorite boardgame?
+  * What’s your favorite board game?
   * What’s your favorite childhood holiday tradition?
   * What’s your favorite childhood memory?
   * What’s your favorite hobby right now?
 What’s a hobby you’ve always wanted to take up?